cyberlord8/QtSpellChecker/README.md

 # QtSpellChecker
-Spell check class written for Qt
+Spell check class written for Qt5

 Qt based class with no dependencies on other libraries.